MaterializeInc/materialize/doc/user/content/sql/create-sink/kafka.md

 ```
 ERROR:  upsert key could not be validated as unique
 DETAIL: Materialize could not prove that the specified upsert envelope key
-("col1") is a unique key of the underlying relation.
+("col1") is a unique key of the upstream relation.
 There are no known
-valid unique keys for the underlying relation.
+valid unique keys for the upstream relation.

 ERROR:  upsert key could not be validated as unique
 DETAIL: Materialize could not prove that the specified upsert envelope key
-("col1") is a unique key of the underlying relation.
+("col1") is a unique key of the upstream relation.
 The following keys
-are known to be unique for the underlying relation:
+are known to be unique for the upstream relation:
   ("col2")
   ("col3", "col4")
 ```

-The first error message indicates that Materialize could not prove the existence of any unique keys for the sink's underlying relation.
-The second error message indicates that Materialize could prove that `col2` and `(col3, col4)` were unique keys of the sink's underlying relation, but could not provide the uniqueness of the specified upsert key of `col1`.
+The first error message indicates that Materialize could not prove the existence of any unique keys for the sink's upstream relation.
+The second error message indicates that Materialize could prove that `col2` and `(col3, col4)` were unique keys of the sink's upstream relation, but could not provide the uniqueness of the specified upsert key of `col1`.

 There are three ways to resolve this error: